feelixe/clyve/packages/clyve/README.md

 # Clyve
-A simple client that allows you to use AWS S3 as a database.
-It’s a lightweight solution for quick MVPs or proof-of-concepts, letting you store, retrieve, and manage JSON objects without a complex database setup.
-While it’s not ideal for production-grade requirements, it leverages S3’s low cost, durability, and scalability, making it easy to handle structured data directly in a bucket using straightforward CRUD operations.
+A lightweight client for using AWS S3 as a database.
+Perfect for quick MVPs or prototypes, it lets you store, retrieve, and manage JSON objects without a full database setup.
+While not suited for production, it takes advantage of S3’s affordability, durability, and scalability, enabling simple CRUD operations on structured data.

 ## Key Features
 - 🕒 Quick to prototype and iterate with.